Gaya/gaya.pizza/blog/contents/contact.md

 subtitle: Any questions?
 Contact Gaya.
 ---

-There are multiple ways to contact me, but the most used way is just to email me at: [hi@gaya.ninja](mailto:hi@gaya.ninja).
+There are multiple ways to contact me, but the most used way is just to email me at: [hi@gaya.pizza](mailto:hi@gaya.pizza).
 You can also [send me a mention on Twitter](http://twitter.com/GayaKessler).

 I strive to answer any questions as soon as I possibly can.